1. Do we keep our health problems private or do we talk openly about them?

 Constantly fighting to regain our health is also exhausting, physically and mentally.
 But the alternative of passively accepting that this is the way we’re going to be for the rest of our lives doesn’t feel like a wise choice either.
 Again, I recommend a middle path.
 It took me a while to realize that I could acknowledge and accept my health as it is right now, while at the same time continuing to try to regain the health I had before I got sick.
 These two courses of action aren’t contradictory.

-I see that I’ve used the word “exhausting” five times in this piece (not counting its presence in this very sentence!).
-It’s no surprise that mental and physical exhaustion are the consequences of having to continually assess, evaluate, and choose a course of action while already sick or in pain.
+It's hard work to continually assess, evaluate, and choose a course of action while already sick or in pain.
 My wish for you is that you be as kind to yourself as you possibly can as you struggle with these tough choices.

 See the follow-up piece on "More Tough Choices..."